Builders FirstSource

-Builders FirstSource, Inc. is a Fortune 500 company that is a manufacturer and supplier of building materials.
-The company is headquartered in Irving, Texas, and is the largest supplier of building products, prefabricated components and value-added services in the US.
-Builders FirstSource employs over 15,000 people throughout the USA.
-They serve new residential construction, repair and remodeling professionals.
-The company was incorporated in March 1998.
-The company has about 550 locations in 40 US states.
+Builders FirstSource, Inc. is a publicly-traded, Fortune 500 company that manufactures and supplies building materials for the residential construction and repair and remodeling end markets.
+The company was founded in 1998 and is headquartered in Irving, Texas.
+It is the largest supplier of building products, prefabricated components and value-added services in the US.
+Builders FirstSource employs about 28,000 people at approximately 585 locations in 43 states.